heratyian/software-development-lessons/working-together/index.md

 # Estimating Work
 https://www.pointingpoker.com/

-- 1 Point: a straightforward task that requires minimal implementation and integration effort.
+- 1 Point: a straightforward task that requires minimal implementation and integration effort. (half workday)

 - 3 Points: involves some additional functionality, but is still relatively simple to implement.
+(1-2 workdays)

 - 5 Points: involves moderate effort.
+(3 workdays)

-- 8 Points: requires a significant amount of effort.
+- 8 Points: requires a significant amount of effort. (~5 workdays)

-- 13 Points: a more challenging and time-consuming task.
+- 13 Points: a more challenging and time-consuming task. (~10 workdays)

 ---
 # Pointing Poker